hpigot/windkessel-id/README.md

 # Windkessel model identification

 **Tools and example data to identify lumped-parameter models of cardiac afterloads**, specifically 2-element Windkessel, 3-element Windkessel, and parallel 4-element Windkessel models from measured pressure and flow.
-The identification is done with Newtons method using forward-mode automatic differentiation in Julia.
+The identification is done with Newton's method using forward-mode automatic differentiation in Julia.

 The data and methods presented here were used to generate the results presented in the article "Identification of cardiac afterload dynamics from data".